 Solution: Sonatype Lifecycle data is more accurate than that found in public databases, because we vet the data manually, and fix it as needed.
 We also tie it to the specific ecosystem used by the component (e.g. Java) to eliminate false positives.

 RHC makes it possible to manually research and remediate vulnerable components.
 This is a huge step forwards in helping you maintain the health of your repositories.

 For some people, manual remediation is enough.
 That said, it can be time-consuming and frustrating, especially if the public data you’re using isn’t good enough.
-If you’re strapped for resources, an automated solution like Nexus Lifecycle or Nexus Firewall might be a better fit.
-Alternatively, if you just want to see the full list of vulnerabilities that affect the components in your repository, Nexus Repository Pro is a great way to go.
+If you’re strapped for resources, an automated solution like Sonatype Lifecycle or Sonatype Repository Firewall might be a better fit.
+Alternatively, if you just want to see the full list of vulnerabilities that affect the components in your repository, Sonatype Nexus Repository Pro is a great way to go.